Is Remote Working Actually Beneficial for Your Business? Let’s Know From the Real Remote Work Statistics

 Talent Attraction and Retention Benefits

-With remote work, you can improve employee attraction and retention rates.
+With Remote Employee Monitoring Software , you can improve employee attraction and retention rates.
 Today, you might attract good employees with aggressive marketing and handsome salary package, but attracting them and retaining them are two different concepts.

 Based on the latest findings, 73% of employees are always open to new career opportunities.
 Out of which 33% are actually looking for new job opportunities.
 Now, it doesn’t mean that you can’t retain your employees today.
 If you create an effective remote technology-oriented software for your employees, you can improve employee retention rate as per these statistics –